ShiShuyang/UVR5-Sequence-Lite/README.md

 - Senior Python environment install skills.
 (See the next section.)

 ## What is need to prepare?
-- fp32 networks shown in the first section and put them in the models folder. fp16 models may not be works but not tested.
+- fp32 networks shown in the first section and put them in the models folder. fp16 models may not works but not tested.
 - A NVIDIA GPU with CUDA avaliable.
 - Numpy and librosa are not matched in one place.
-Librosa still use `np.float` in utils.py.
+Librosa still use `np.float` in utils.py, which is not allowed in latest numpy versions.
 Please change it to `float` manually.
 - ffmpeg.exe and ffprobe.exe in environment PATH or the same folder with the python file you run.

 ## 原版UVR5参数说明（与本项目无关，单纯放着）